 NCLAT asks ED, MCA to reach consensus on BPSL assets

-The case is currently being heard by the NCLAT.
-A three-member bench headed by Chairperson Justice S J Mukhopadhaya said there was no question of amendment of laws, and both the wings of the central government should settle the issue.
-"Sort it out.
-You are the two wings of the same government," the bench said.
+While the ED is of the opinion that it can attach the property of BPSL under the Prevention of Money Laundering Act (PMLA), the MCA has been maintaining that the agency cannot do so as proceedings under the Insolvency & Bankruptcy Code were on.
+During the proceedings, a three-member bench headed by Chairperson S J Mukhopadhaya asked both the entities, which are presently under the ambit of same Cabinet minister Nirmala Sitharaman, to settle it, adding that there was no question of amendment of laws.

-Moreover, the appellate tribunal said that Enforcement Directorate (ED) can claim its dues, which is from the proceeds of crime, under the Insolvency and Bankruptcy Code (IBC) as an operational creditor.
-"The amount generated would be under the meaning of operational debt and ED can claim this under the IBC," NCLAT said.
+"It is desirable if the two wings/ Departments of the Central Government sit together and settle the issue," the NCLAT said in its order.
+Moreover, the appellate tribunal said that Enforcement Directorate (ED) can claim its dues, which are from the proceeds of crime, under the Insolvency and Bankruptcy Code (IBC) as an operational creditor.

-The bench further said, "sell it and give to the creditors.
-Whatever you are entitled, you would get it.
-There is no question of amendment of law," said NCLAT.
-The appellate tribunal has directed to list the matter on November 18 for next hearing.
+"Prima facie, we are of the view that if the assets are seized by the ED and finally held that the assets were purchased out of the 'proceeds of crime', in such case, the amount as may be generated out of the assets will come within the meaning of 'Operational Debt' payable to the Enforcement Directorate for which it may file claim in terms of the IBC," the bench said.
+It further said: "To give an opportunity to the different wings/ Departments of the Central Government, we adjourn the matter."

+The bench also told BPSL may also go for liquidation, if both the agencies keep insisting, and this would be a loss to the government's money.
+The NCLAT directed to list the matter for orders on November 18, 2019, on the top of the list.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)